 - Open your own doors by contacting local companies, such as The Buck Institute and BioMarin, for a tour, meet a scientist, and other information and reach out to local universities

 There are currently about 150 Local Brain Bee coordinators in 30 countries worldwide that conduct competitions annually.
-The winner of each Local Bee is invited to attend the National Brain Bee competition in his or her own country, and the winner of each National Bee is invited to compete in the International Brain Bee Championship.
+The winner of each Local Bee is invited to attend the National Brain Bee competition in his or her own country, and the winner of each National Bee is invited to compete in the 2018 International Brain Bee World Championship (IBBWC) in Berlin, Germany from July 7-11, 2018.

 Sign ups for science savvy high school aged scholars are now welcome.